A - Z Guidance

 National organisations provide services to the whole of England, Wales, Scotland, or Northern Ireland (or any combination of these).

-- Have their own management committee
+- Have their own governing body

 - Be fully responsible for their own finances